MicroStrategy/rest-api-samples/auth-api/oauth2-extension-sample/README.md

 ## Setup Instructions

 1. **Configure OAuth2 Provider**
-  - Configure a new Client in Library OAuth2 Configuration and records these values
+  - Configure a new Client in Library OAuth2 Configuration and record these values
     - Authorization Endpoint
     - Token Endpoint
     - Client ID